ElfFriend-DnD/foundryvtt-dnd5eCharacterActions/README.md

 ![preview](./wiki/images/preview.png)

+## Known Issues

+- Using an item which changes charges or spell slots on any sheet that does not natively implement CharacterActions causes the tab to change.

 ## List Features

 By default the list will attempt to narrow down your active abilities, items, and spells into the ones most likely to be useful in Combat.
 The full logic for the filter is in `isItemInActionList` inside `src/modules/helpers.ts`.
 Here are the basics: